Honor system at the University of Virginia

 However, there has been at least one case of UVA administration interference in an honor proceeding under the threat of a lawsuit.
 In 1993 an Honor Trial convicted Christopher Leggett of cheating.
-The Honor Committee of that year insisted Leggett had received a fair trial but President John Casteen called it flawed, after Leggett's family hired law firm Williams & Connolly.
+The Honor Committee of that year insisted Leggett had received a fair trial but President John Casteen called it flawed, after Leggett's family hired Williams & Connolly, a law firm.
 The President and Board of Visitors forced the Executive Committee of the Honor Committee to grant a new trial (not provided for in the Honor bylaws) and in the second trial the student jury acquitted Leggett.
 One Honor Committee member resigned because of the administration's interference.